Monday, 27 February 2012

 Live, love, laugh, learn, eat, drink, dance, make friends, enjoy nature...what more do any of us want out of life.

 But I refuse to provide a sugar-coated Disney version of Down's Syndrome.
 There will be worries.
 It will be hard work at times.
 Some of the waters you cross with be unchartered.
-You will wonder if you have taken the right route.
+You will wonder at each turn if you have taken the right routes.
 Most people will be supportive but some will patronise your child.
 Allow yourself time to talk to them all regardless.

-There will be illness, perhaps surgery, but you will find an inner strength to cope.
+There will be illness, perhaps surgery, but you will find an inner strength to cope, the same way you would cope if your spouse or any other child became ill.
 You will meet amazing parents who have done the same along the way, and you will share a glance that instantly says "We have both broken through the glass ceiling of life, haven't we."

 Others won't 'get it', but you will smile and hope they stay by your side regardless.
 Your child will excel at some things and really struggle to learn others.
-Just ask my husband what I am like if someone throws a ball at me, and he will tell you that we are not all good at everything (I cower by the way).
+Just ask my husband what I am like if someone throws a ball at me, and he will tell you that we are not all good at everything!

 There will be days when the stubborn behaviour makes you want to scream.
 But that is just parenthood.